Advanced Tooth Replacement with Dental Implants

 Once you decide to have implant therapy, the implant is inserted into the jaw and given 3-6 months for new bone formation to develop.
 Many times an immediate temporary restoration can be placed on the same day.
 Once the implant is completely healed and integrated, the abutment is screwed to the implant.
 A permanent restoration is then cemented onto the abutment the same way a traditional crown is cemented into place.

 Who makes an ideal dental implant candidate?
 To begin with, it’s important to have an adequate level of bone to support the implant.
 This can be evaluated through a panoramic radiograph, full-mouth series of x-ray films, cone beam CT scan, along with good clinical evaluation.
 If there is not enough bone, you may be referred to a specialist to have a bone graft placed.
-If a specialist has placed your implant, Neff Dental Group will work alongside your implant specialist to provide an interdisciplinary approach.
+If a specialist has placed your implant, Dr. Neff will work alongside your implant specialist to provide an interdisciplinary approach.
 This is the best way to provide ideal care for more complex cases.